 So, what is an E-visa?

-An E-visa is a one-month single entry visa, only.
-So if you need to stay in Vietnam for more than 30 days or need to exit and reenter Vietnam within 30 days then you will need to either apply for multiple E-Visas, get a VOA, or obtain a multiple entry visa through the Vietnam Embassy.
+E-visa can be single entry or multiple entry, and is valid for a 90-day period (updated on August 15th, 2023).
+If you need to stay in Vietnam for more than 90 days you will need to either apply for another e-visa or obtain another visa type through the Vietnam Embassy.

 How much does a Vietnam E-Visa cost?